cm5761/ISSEM_Lab4/README.md

 9. The processCommands() method includes an "AUTH" command that allows clients to authenticate by sending a password.
 However, the password is compared to the value returned by the authenticate() method using the == operator, which can be vulnerable to timing attacks.
 A more secure approach would be to use a constant-time comparison function, such as hmac.compare_digest(), to compare the password values.
 10. The random.choice() module is not suitable for generating secure random values, as it uses a deterministic algorithm that can be predicted by an attacker.
 A more secure approach would be to use the secrets module, which provides functions for generating cryptographically secure random values.
 11. There is no validation that the set temperature commands are with acceptable parameters, we can deliberately freeze or overheat the infant.
+12. Potential solutions include to prevent system clock/time tampering include: (a) Using a Secure Time Source: To mitigate clock manipulation, consider using a reliable and secure time source, such as an NTP (Network Time Protocol) server.
+NTP can help ensure that your system's clock remains accurate and is less susceptible to manipulation. (b) Alongside the token-based system, we can also include a timestamp in each request.
+The server can validate that the timestamp is recent and within an acceptable range from the server's perspective.
+If the timestamp is too far in the past or the future, the request can be rejected. (c) Implement server-side validation of the received timestamp and token.
+This involves verifying that the timestamp is recent and valid and that the token is associated with the correct timestamp.
+If either check fails, the server should reject the request. (c) is similar to solution (b), but server side.
+13.
 Stylistic Concerns:
 The code uses a lot of 'magic numbers' that is, non-descript constants within the code such as 30,500, etc. They should be named constants instead and define the constants clearly up top.